WhitmoreLakeTroBots/Java-Lessons-Student-Work/README.md

 all students a space in the repository to store their class code.

-Each student will then have a private branch to work on and learns the basics of GIT while doing the coarse work.
+Each student will then have a private branch to work on and learns the basics of GIT while doing the course work.

 This programming class is targeted for beginning programmers with no programming experience.